 Net realisable value of inventories is the estimated selling price in the ordinary course of business, less estimated selling expenses necessary to make the sale.
 These estimates are based on the current market condition and the historical experience of selling products of similar nature.
-Management of the Group will reassess the estimations on a product-by-product basis at the end of the reporting period and write down obsolete inventories when necessary.
+Management of the Group reassesses the estimations on a product-by-product basis at the end of the reporting period and makes allowances when necessary.